Wendy Heath, '09 – Chair

-Sarah Berger – Chair
+Sarah Berger – Board Member

 Sarah joined the Board after witnessing the amazing opportunity that was being offered to her daughter: inspiring, creative, rigorous learning in an amazing environment.
 Now the parent of an SES graduate, Sarah continues to give her time and resources to ensure that SES remains a vibrant and vital school for other students.
 Sarah is a major gifts officer for the Animal Humane Society and manages her family’s farm in Waseca County.
 In addition to serving on the SESEF board, Sarah also serves on the board of Eureka Recycling.